catchpoint/WebPageTest/docs/adr/0004-adopt-laravel.md

 - hire engineers with potentially some Laravel experience

 ## Process
-We want the migration to be gradual and as obtrusive as possible regarding day-to-day coding.
+We want the migration to be gradual and as unobtrusive as possible regarding day-to-day coding.
 We can attack the pieces (Routing, Models, Views, Controllers) separately and asynchronously.

 The following as suggestions based on what we have in codebase, personal opinions, and an [informative article](https://www.phparch.com/2019/03/migrating-legacy-web-applications-to-laravel/) describing similar migrations.